rainingchicken/layeringSkincare/README.md

 8. I redesign the website so it does not look as rustic.
 I tried contrasting color pallettes of 10 colors but I find that 3 colors (2 darks and one light) is enough to keep it interesting without becoming ugly or overwhelming.

+9. Created multiple pages (about, skincare tips, home).
+The information in skincare tips are not detailed but it is good enough to understand what to look for in a skin product.
+I am having problem choosing units in css and dealthing with display boxes.
+Right now, everything wraps not really good so the next time i work on this i need to make page dynamically size better.
+Also writing in pure html is tedious.
+I appreciate word and google doc so much with the easy formatting.
+I also really need a more complete dataset.